• Skip to main content

 Tips for Making This Recipe Perfectly

-• Chill the crab cake mixture prior to baking – this helps them set which, in turn, keeps them firmly packed together during cooking.
+• Chill the crab cake mixture prior to baking – this helps the mixture set which, in turn, keeps them firmly packed together during cooking.

 • Be sure to use compliant mayonnaise for your specific dietary needs (keto or whole30).
 Check your labels, and make sure there is no added sugar and no vegetable oils.